 The insulin hormone regulates the level of sugar in the blood.
 If it is not adequately secreted, then the sugar level rises in our blood, causing many harmful effects.
 So, that is why diabetic patients are treated by giving injections of insulin.

-Solving the Exercise Problem is a good habit, as it makes you more confident and decreases student stress.
-So, in this, we will cover all NCERT questions with their proper solution.
+Practicing questions is a good habit, as it makes students more confident and decreases stress.
+So, in this section, all questions of Control and Coordination with proper solutions are covered.

 Q.1.
 Which of the following is a plant hormone?